How to Use the Lanami Expert Advisor

 - verify AutoTrading and required permissions are enabled

-Skipping these steps is the most common cause of unexpected behavior.
+Skipping these checks is one of the most common causes of unexpected behaviour.

 How the EA executes trades